westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ### Obtaining Zone Information

-The *BLKREPORTZONE* command allows an application to obtain a device zone information in the form of an array of zone descriptors.
-The data argument passed to the `ioctl()` must be the address of a memory area large enough to store one `struct blk_zone_report` header structure followed by an array of zone descriptors.
+The *BLKREPORTZONE* command allows an application to obtain a device's zone information in the form of an array of zone descriptors.
+The data argument that is passed to the `ioctl()` must be the address of a memory area large enough to store one `struct blk_zone_report` header structure, followed by an array of zone descriptors.

 The zone report header structure `blk_zone_report` is as shown below.